Who's in and who's out at the World Cup

 GROUP C

 France has advanced and leads with six points.
 Denmark is second with four after a 1-1 draw against Australia, which has one point.
-Peru has been eliminated.
+Peru is out of contention.
 Denmark plays France on Tuesday, when Australia takes on Peru.
+Australia needs to win, probably by more than one goal, and needs Denmark to lose by as many as possible.

 GROUP D

-Croatia has secured a trip to the second round and tops the group with six points.
+Croatia has secured a trip to the round of 16 and tops the group with six points.
 Nigeria (three points) will advance with a win over Argentina (one point) on Tuesday, when Iceland plays Croatia.
-But Iceland (one point) or the last-place Argentines could survive with a win and a Nigeria loss or tie, depending on goal differential.
+But Iceland (one point) or the last-place Argentines could survive with a win and a Nigeria loss or draw, depending on goal difference.

 GROUP E